BYLAWS OF THE

 Section I. Appointment and Authority:

-The President shall appoint all committees and committee appointments shall not exceed the term of the appointing President.
+The Board Chairperson shall appoint all committees and committee appointments shall not exceed the term of the appointing Board Chairperson.
 All standing committees shall consist of three members, at least one being a Director.
-Ad Hoc committees shall be created and appointed as deemed necessary by the President or the Board of Directors, and shall be made up of any number of interested individuals from the membership.
-The President may be, but does not have to be, an ex-officio member of any committee.
+Ad Hoc committees shall be created and appointed as deemed necessary by the Board Chairperson or the Board of Directors and shall be made up of any number of interested individuals from the membership.
+The Board Chairperson may be, but does not have to be, an ex-officio member of any committee.

 It shall be the function of the committees to make investigations, conduct studies, make recommendations to the Board of Directors, and to carry on such activities as directed by the Board.
 The Chair of each committee shall be responsible for reporting the activities and recommendations of each committee to the full Board.